home-assistant/home-assistant.io/source/_dashboards/picture.markdown

   type: string
 alt_text:
   required: false
-  description: "Image alternate text.
+  description: "Alternative text for the image.
 This is useful for users of assistive technology."
   type: string
 theme:
   required: false